 In 2018, Ontario Together was selected by SGC through a competitive grant process for a TCC Implementation Grant of \$33.25 million.
-Ontario Together partners will also leverage at least \$28.9 million (and up to \$74.5 million) in outside funds.
-Table 2 provides a summary of the funding levels for Ontario Together's projects and plans.
+As part of the grant terms, Ontario Together partners would also plan to leverage at least \$28.9 million (and up to \$74.5 million) in outside funds.
+Table 2 provides a summary of the current funding levels for Ontario Together's projects and plans.

 As a place-based initiative, the projects will concentrate dollars in a 4.9-square-mile area of Downtown Ontario.
 This boundary area leverages Ontario's existing network of health hubs and HEAL Zone investments.
-Appendix 1 provides a detailed map of where TCC and leveraged projects and also the HEAL Zone are located within the TCC boundary area
+Appendix 1 provides a detailed map of where TCC and leveraged projects and also the HEAL Zone are located within the TCC boundary area.

 The TCC award not only brings a significant influx of financial resources to the community but also reinforces the cross-sector partnerships that were built before and during the TCC application process.
-A number of these partners now have funded roles to implement TCC projects and plans, and by extension of those roles, also serve as members of a collaborative stakeholder structure that deals with grant governance and oversight (known locally as the Ontario TCC Trustees), which meets on a quarterly basis.
-See Appendix 3, page 78, for a list of trustees.
+A number of these partners now have funded roles to implement TCC projects and plans, and by extension of those roles, also serve as members of a Collaborative Stakeholder Structure that deals with grant governance and oversight (known locally as the Ontario TCC Trustees), which meets on a quarterly basis.
+See Appendix 3, page 83, for a list of trustees.

-The next three sections of this report provide summary profiles on the various transformative plans, TCC-funded projects, and leveraged projects that make up Ontario Together.
-Each profile includes an overview of the project or plan's goals, the roles of various partners involved with implementation, and key accomplishments that have occurred after the announcement of Ontario's TCC award through the end of FY 2021-2022.
-This period overlaps with about one year of post-award consultation and approximately three and a half years of program implementation.
+The following section chronicles the perspectives of TCC project partners and beneficiaries over the course of the grant implementation period.
+Later in the report, we include summary profiles on the various transformative plans, TCC-funded projects, and leveraged projects that make up Ontario Together.
+Each profile includes an overview of the project or plan's goals, the roles of various partners involved with implementation, and key accomplishments that have occurred after the announcement of Ontario's TCC award through the end of FY 2022-2023.
+This period overlaps with about 14 months of post-award consultation and 52 months of program implementation.